Emergency funding for DDPOs during the coronavirus crisis

 Inclusion London will be monitoring how this funding is administered and will keep DDPOs updated through this page on opportunities to apply.

-If you would like to put in an application that is not related to COVID-19, you are still welcome to do so.
-However, please be aware that there is likely to be greater competition for our funding, and a delay in our ability to respond.
+You can also still put applications into their main funding programmes, not related to COVID-19, but they ask you to be aware that there is likely to be greater competition for funding, and a delay in their ability to respond.

 This new fund aims to help community sport and physical activity organisations who are experiencing short term financial hardship or the ceasing of operations due to the ongoing coronavirus crisis.
 We’ll be prioritising organisations that work with under-represented groups and groups who can’t access government emergency support.
 Up to £10,000 is available for costs from March-July 2020.